 Split to Mostar day trip

-If you plan to stay in Split for few days, and you would like to experience something different than your usual Croatian coastal scenery, you might plan a visit to Mostar.
+If you plan to stay in Split for a few days, and you would like to experience something different than your usual Croatian coastal scenery, you should visit Mostar.
 Mostar, in neighboring Bosnia & Herzegovina, is a beautiful medieval town with characteristic Ottoman architecture.

-Mostar is just a bit over a two-hour drive from Split, and the drive isn't too difficult.
-From Split to Međugorje, you drive on the multi-lane A1 highway.
+The town is just a bit over a two-hour drive from Split, and the drive isn't too difficult.
+From Split to Međugorje, you drive on the multi-lane A1 motorway.
 And the last 35 km from Međugorje to Mostar the drive is on a single-carriageway state road that passes through many villages.
-So, if you have your own car or decide to rent a car, you can totally do this trip on your own.
+So, if you have your own car or decide to rent a car, you can do this trip on your own.

-If you are religious, or you have a slight interest in pilgrimage sites, you might consider stopping in Međugorje as well.
+If you are religious, or you have a slight interest in pilgrimage sites, you can also pay a visit to Međugorje.

 Spend a day at the Krka Waterfalls